Summer Workshop on the Dynamic Brain 2018

 The workshop will feature large-scale datasets generated by the Allen Institute including the Allen Brain Observatory.
 Pre-release Neuropixel electrophysiological and behavioral datasets will also be explored at the workshop.
 Other Allen Institute resources will be available for interested students, including datasets featured in previous workshops and as well as modeling tools.

-Applications for the 2018 course are now open.
+Applications for the 2018 course are now closed.